andrewpokora/PersonalFinanceTracker/README.md

-# Read Me first
+# PersonalBudgetTracker Read Me

-19 April 2021 Revision: 1.0
+13 May 2021 Revision: 1.2

-## Overview
+## Description
 PersonalBudgetTracker is a simple personal budget tracker to track your finances.
 To work with it, you need FileMaker version 14 or higher.

 Please keep in mind that I started out making this tracker as a pet project, for my own pleasure and my personal goals.
 Perhaps my perspective on how to account for personal finances is different from yours.
 This is normal.